 Being a first born and an only-dog at that time she’s very opinionated, individual, and self-aware.
 It should come as no surprise that the day she was adopted she immediately requested my gluten free menu and unfortunately everything in it was unacceptable.
 As a poor college student at the time, I spent my weekend party drinking budget on expensive gluten free dog food for her.
 I’ve been getting her blue buffalo dog food, if you want to know the ingredients subscribe on YouTube.
 As a result I can count on one hand how many times I went to a bar in my college years.

 As a result of feeding Opal a gluten free diet we found it was easier when we added our other dogs to the family to just feed them all the same thing.
 As a result all three are now gluten intolerant.
 Now when we go to the vet I have to request special fat free, gluten free, sugar free, caffeine free, peanut free, carb free, dairy free, egg free, soy free, and vegan dog treats.
 The vet nods understandingly, rolls her eyes when she leaves the room, and comes back a couple minutes later with a bowl of water and an ice cube tray.
 It’s a tough life.
+I also found the best dog boarding and Daycare in Bonita Springs where I can leave her safely whenever I need to.

 I don’t know what caused Opal to be gluten free.
 I don’t ask questions because she can get very defensive about her lifestyle choices.
 When she’s not napping, watching the front door for the UPS man, or getting belly rubs she works hard on promoting gluten free awareness in the dog community.
 She is an anti-vaxxer.
 She believes all her puppy-hood vaccines caused her food intolerances.
 She’s a Young Living essential oils rep, environmentalist and is currently working on a new documentary with Ryan Gosling called, “Hey Dog” to promote the hardships that spoiled pets deal with in their daily lives.